Leadership

 Technical Director

-Gerry serves as the Technical Director for the Electronic Warfare, Electrical and Avionics, Mechanical, and Rotary Wing product areas after rejoining MERC in March 2021.
-He supervises a team of 110+ engineers, scientists, and analysts in supporting the Department of Defense and commercial customers.
+Gerry serves as the Technical Director for both the Electronic Warfare/Avionics and Mechanical product areas.
+He supervises a team of engineers, scientists, and analysts in supporting the Department of Defense and commercial customers.

 Gerry graduated from the University of Florida with a bachelor’s degree in mechanical engineering in 1996 and from Clemson University with a master’s degree in mechanical engineering in 1998, after completing his thesis within the motorsports program.